frida/frida-website/_posts/2019-12-18-frida-12-8-released.markdown

 Yay.
 That said, these examples are barely scratching the surface of what's possible using Stalker.
 One of the really cool use-cases is in-process fuzzing, which [frida-fuzz][] is a great example of.
-There's also a bunch of others use-cases, such as reversing, measuring code coverage, fault injection for testing purposes, hooking inline syscalls, etc.
+There's also a bunch of other use-cases, such as reversing, measuring code coverage, fault injection for testing purposes, hooking inline syscalls, etc.